-The Partnership AgreementThis Document Could Save Your Business Someday
+The Business Partnership AgreementThis Document Could Save Your Business Someday

 Why Most Partnerships Have No Solid Partnership Agreement

 M any business partnerships are formed with only simple, boilerplate documents.
 People who decide to form a partnership can do it online for a couple hundred bucks.
 Lawyers, under pressure to compete with “fill-in-the-blanks” online services often resort to templates.
 Most partnerships under-estimate the value of two documents that could one day save their business and protect their life savings.
 Those documents are your operating agreement and your buy-sell agreement.
 Combined, these are usually referred to as the Partnership Agreement.

 Having a boilerplate operating agreement is dangerous enough.
 There are many things that arise as a business succeeds that are not addressed by most operating agreements.
 When a situation is not defined in advance it presents the potential for conflict later.
 Conflict is most likely to arise if the business does well.

 There’s a paradox.
 Most people think partnership problems arise when a business is struggling.
 In fact, the big tension comes with success.